Geometror/GeoCPPTools/README.md

 # GeoCPPTools

-A small extension to improve the workflow when working with C++.
+A small extension to improve the C++ workflow in VS Code

 ## Features